 8.5.4 Difference Scopes

-plots the expected value (from the test) against the actual value (from the program under test),
+value (from the test) against the actual value (computed by the program under test),

 as shown in Figure 8.9.